Trees That Feed is the story of an artist who wanted to do more…

-Lee is currently President of Paradigm Actuaries.
+Lee was President of Paradigm Actuaries.
 Previously, Lee was National Director of Actuarial Services at Ernst & Young.
 Before that, Lee was President of Midwest Casualty Actuaries, Chief Actuary for the Michigan Insurance Bureau, Director of Actuarial Studies at the University of Michigan, and Director of Planning at Aetna Insurance Company.
 He has degrees in Finance and Economics and is a Fellow of the Casualty Actuarial Society.
-He has served on the Boards of the Illinois Facilities Fund, First Nonprofit and Good News Partners.
+Lee’s wise advice is sorely missed.

 Lynn is a lecturer and advisor in the Theatre department at Northwestern University in Evanston, Illinois.
 She teaches Storytelling and Theatre for Young Audiences.
 Before that she directed the theatre productions at North Shore Country Day School and was the Executive Director and Senior Teacher of Parents and Children Together (PACT).
 She has degrees from Purdue University (BA in English), University of Michigan (MA in Drama) and an MFA in Directing from Northwestern University